inspr/core-legacy/doc/helm_installation.md

 Inspr Controller will be exposed via NGINX by default, so you just need to have NGINX installed.
 Follow the instructions in the [official NGINX documentation](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/) to install it.

+### Hostname

+To properly access the cluster via the Inspr CLI it is necessary to configure the hostname in your machine to comport the Ingress host.

+This can be done in unix machines editting the file `etc/hosts` and adding `<cluster_IP> <insprIngress.host>`.
+For futher understanding of what is happening access this [link](https://debian-handbook.info/browse/stable/sect.hostname-name-service.html)

+For Windows is recommended to follow the steps in [here](https://docs.microsoft.com/en-us/windows-server/networking/technologies/ipam/add-a-dns-resource-record).

 ## Exposing Inspr via port forward

 After installing Inspr, you can also expose the port without using NGINX.
 To do so, follow the commands below: